 The average weather in Lancaster consists of hot, arid summers and cold, cloudy winters.
 Summer temperatures reach highs in the 90's and lows in the 60's, while winters have highs in the 60's and lows in the mid 30's.

 Population, job market and cost of living

-The job growth here has increased by 0.7% over the last year and in ten years, is predicted to have increased by 30.3%.
+The job growth here has decreased by -12.21% over the last year and in ten years, is predicted to have increased by 30.25%.
 Dominating industries in this city include aerospace and aviation, agriculture, airports, distribution, film and television production, natural resources and manufacturing.
-The biggest companies in Lancaster are Antelope Valley Union High School District, Antelope Valley Hospital, Antelope Valley College, Antelope Valley High School, and Simulations Plus.
+The biggest companies in Lancaster are Antelope Valley Union High School District, Antelope Valley Hospital, Antelope Valley Partners for Health, Lancaster School District and Desert Haven Enterprises Inc.